msgphp/symfony-demo-app/README.md

 ## The `devops/` Directory

-The `devops` directory holds all DevOps related concepts, thus separately from the application concern.
+The `devops/` directory holds all DevOps related concepts, thus separately from the application concern.

 ℹ️ Don't mix&match `.env` files, considering each concern can rely on a different parsing technique ([ref](https://github.com/symfony/recipes/pull/487))